lavishay-technion/ansible_shallow/03_playbooks/README.md

 # YAML: Yet Another Markup Language

-Applications and software in general, moves information by sharing its own data with each other apps, in a type of a format that is predefined and aknowledge by all applications.
+Applications and software in general, moves information by sharing its own data with each other apps, in a type of a format that is predefined and acknowledge by all applications.
 For example in web applications most beloved and used format is `json`.
 Although `json` syntax in many cases can be confusing, and hard to read.

 #### YAML to the rescue

-- YAML is as human readable, data-serialisation language.
+- YAML is as human readable, data-serialization language.
 - Easy to use, easy to read and easy to collaborate with as well.
 - Reading and writing of YAML format is support in most major programming languages
 - YAML files are often described with `.yaml` or `.yml` extensions.